HadleyCanine/SparklyTimestamp/README.txt

 ~*~*~ What's This Sparkly Thing? ~*~*~
 ======================================

-This is a little package of magic that lets you instantly type a perfectly formatted, timezone-aware timestamp with a simple hotkey!
-It's super handy for notes, logs, or just knowing what time it was when you had a super brilliant thought!
+This is a little package of magic that helps you type two kinds of sparkly helpers quickly:

-Its output looks like this:
+- A timezone-aware timestamp (hotkey: Right Alt / AltGr + F5)
+- A tiny unit autoconversion that appends a converted value (hotkey: Right Alt / AltGr + F9)

+Both helpers use a tiny, super-fast Rust engine (`rust_timestamp.dll`) to do the work and an AutoHotkey script (`Sparkly_Timestamp.ahk`) to connect the magic to your keyboard.

+Timestamp example (what the timestamp looks like when you summon it):
 2025-09-23 14:10:14 (-0500)

-It uses a tiny, super-fast Rust program (`rust_timestamp.dll`) to do the hard work, and a simple AutoHotkey script (`Sparkly_Timestamp.ahk`) to make it easy to use.
+Unit conversion example — what the autoconversion looks like in practice:
+If you type: 25cm
+Then press: Right Alt (AltGr) + F9
+It will append something like:  (approx. 9.8425 inches) (The conversion is performed to 4 decimal places by the bundled tool.)

 ===================================================